20 Jan 8 Best Practices for Making Cloud Business VoIP Phone Systems More Secure

 Monitoring tools use algorithms to analyze call detail records, and detect potential misuse or fraud.
 For example, if an unauthorized user is accessing the system to make international calls, the monitoring tools will reveal this and the vulnerability can be shut down.

 As the term suggests, automatic shut-off suspends the system if unusual traffic or activity is detected.

 Limits can be set to end calls once a pre-specified duration has been reached (e.g. 2 hours), or to prevent calls from connecting when they are initiated from outside of a pre-defined geographic range (e.g. more than 40 miles from the office).

-To learn more about how we keep your data, users and business safe, contact us today.
+To learn more about how we keep your data, users and businesses safe, contact us today at (336) 544-4000.
 Your consultation is free.